-ARTICLE 47 FAMILY CARE LEAVE
+FAMILY CARE LEAVE

 Section 1.
-After completing one year of service, permanent employees shall be granted, upon written request, up to six months of family care leave without pay with benefits, on a rolling twelve month year basis, for the purpose of attending to the medical needs of the employee's spouse, domestic partner, parent, son or daughter or other person qualifying as a dependent who has a serious health condition, as defined by the Family and Medical Leave Act provided the employee has at least 1250 hours of actual work time within the twelve months preceding the commencement of the leave.
+After completing one year of service, permanent employees shall be granted, upon written request, up to six months of family care leave without pay with benefits, on a rolling twelve month year basis, for the purpose of attending to the medical needs of the employee's spouse, domestic partner, parent, son or daughter or other person qualifying as a dependent who has a serious health condition, as defined by the Family and Medical Leave Act provided the employee has at least 1250 hours of actual work time within the twelve months preceding the commencement of the leave (900 hours for permanent part-time employees).
 Leave under this Section shall be approved on an intermittent or reduced-time basis during the first twelve weeks of absence per rolling twelve month year.
 After twelve weeks of absence, whether taken intermittently, on a reduced-time basis, or continuously, subsequent leaves in the rolling year shall not be approved for periods less than two consecutive weeks.
+For eligible permanent part-time employees, both the six month and 12 week entitlements provided by this section will be pro-rated based on the employee's percentage of full-time regular hours worked.